Implementing LRU Cache like Building a Lego

 in thecache

-is accessed, this element needs to be marked as the most recently used.
-This means thecache
+is accessed, this element needs to be made the most recently used, which means thecache

 must support quick insertion and deletion of elements at any position.

-So, what data structure meets all these conditions?
-A hash table has fast lookup but no fixed order; a linked list has order and fast insertion/deletion but slow lookup.
-Combining these, we form a new data structure: a hash-linked list, LinkedHashMap
+So, what data structure meets these conditions?
+A hash table allows fast lookup, but the data is unordered.
+A linked list is ordered and allows fast insertion and deletion, but lookup is slow.
+Therefore, combining them forms a new data structure: a hash-linked list, LinkedHashMap

 .

-The core data structure of the LRU (Least Recently Used) cache algorithm is a hash-linked list, a combination of a doubly linked list and a hash table.
-This data structure looks like this:
+The core data structure of the LRU cache algorithm is this hash-linked list, a combination of a doubly linked list and a hash table.
+It looks like this:

-If we always add elements to the end of the list, then obviously, the elements closer to the end are the most recently used, and those closer to the head are the least recently used.
+If we always add elements to the end of the list, then obviously, the closer to the end an element is, the more recently it's been used.
+The closer to the head an element is, the less recently it's been used.

 For a specific